19 March 2019

 Rory Quinlan from Quinbrook said: "We are delighted to have closed the Low Carbon Power Fund, and are grateful to both our long-standing investors and new institutional investors who have shown confidence in our energy investment expertise and commitment to ESG principles.
 The well-established Jersey regulatory environment and the high quality support from our Jersey advisers have enabled us to provide these sophisticated investors with the stringent operational assurances they require."

-The Carey Olsen team was led by partner Chris Griffin, assisted by senior associate Sarah Townsend and associates Adriana Boscariol and Calvin Crilly.
+The Carey Olsen team was led by partner Chris Griffin, assisted by senior associate Sarah Townsend and associate Adriana Boscariol.

 Chris Griffin commented: "It was great to work with Quinbrook to reach the fund's final close.
 The Quinbrook team has a tremendous track record in identifying investment opportunities in the environmental, social and governance (ESG) space, and Jersey's well used Eligible Investor Fund regime provides the appropriate level of regulation required by big ticket institutional investors."